 The first place that you can set yourself apart is in the fitness test.
 Preparing for the OPAT, APFT and ACFT or tests for more advanced training like jump school, Air Assault school, Sapper school, Pathfinder and Ranger school will give you progressive challenges, as well as the type of tactical education that you may find fun and rewarding.

 Once you are in the Army, you will meet people who have similar ambitions as well as those who have "been there and done that."
 Learn from them both and hang out with like-minded people.

 You will learn how to train and prepare yourself by watching others ahead of you doing what they need to do for success.
 Start emulating them and preparing yourself to be the best support team member you can be.
-If your training and desire guide you towards being a Special Forces operator, then up your game and take your preparation to a higher level.
+If your training and desire guide you toward being a Special Forces operator, then take your preparation to a higher level.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.